Electric Blue Cichlid (Sciaenochromis Fryeri) Complete Care Guide

 They are not considered a community fish because they are fairly aggressive, as long as you have a big enough tank you can have other fish but remember they do tend to eat those that are smaller than them.

 Do not house them with other male Electric Blues as they will kill them, along with male Peacock Cichlids.
 You may, however, find that as they do get older they tend to mellow out a little more.

-I would recommend the following as Tank Mates for your Electric Blue Cichlid;
+I would recommend the following Electric Blue Cichlid Tank Mates;

-They do have their own personalities which means your Blue Hap might be happy being tank mates with other fish such as;
+They do have their own personalities which means you might also want to look into these other fish to be your Blue Hap tank mates;

 NOTE: Again this does depend on your own Electric Blue, as their temperament and aggression can vary.

 The Electric Blue Hap can suffer from all of the usual fish diseases, its recommend to read up on the common ones.
 This will help teach you how you can spot them early and therefore treat your fish as quickly as possible.

 The most common reason why the Cichlids get diseases is due to the water condition, which is why I would recommend changing the water weekly.
 As mentioned already Malawi bloat is very common and cause by either overfeeding or not eating quality food.

 I hope you have enjoyed this care guide on the Electric Blue Cichlid, if you have any comments or questions please post them below.